 Waivers and exemption inquiries can be emailed to SPHAdmissionsTestWaivers@uth.tmc.edu; requests should include supplemental documentation for consideration.

 8. Additional Supporting Materials

-Additional supporting materials: Any published papers, reports, or other materials believed to provide information on an applicant's capability and performance should be included in the application.
+Any published papers, reports, or other materials believed to provide information on an applicant's capability and performance should be included in the application.